RobGilto/elixir_bear/README.md

 - **🎨 Customizable Interface**: Personalize your workspace with custom background images and themes

 ![Multi-modal Chat](/docs/images/multimodal-example.png)
-*👆 Recommended: Screenshot showing an image attachment with AI analyzing it*

 ### 🧠 AI-Powered Solution Management
 The standout feature that sets ElixirBear apart: